-The Bank of England’s Monetary Policy Committee have voted unanimously to keep Bank Rate at 0.75%.
+The Bank of England’s Monetary Policy Committee have voted unanimously to maintain Bank Rate at 0.75%.

-The MPC said these uncertainties "could lead to greater-than-usual short-term volatility" and was widely expected to publish a unanimous decision, stating that the economic outlook will "continue to depend significantly on the nature of EU withdrawal".
+In its minutes, the Committee said that the outlook will "continue to depend significantly on the nature and timing of EU withdrawal".

 The MPC added that the figures in its February Inflation Report "appear on track", showing a weaker near-term outlook this year.

 Frances Haque, Santander UK Chief Economist, commented: “The decision to hold rates was widely expected by both the market and commentators, given the continued uncertainty around Brexit.

 “The economic data published since the last MPC meeting is broadly in line with the Bank of England’s February inflation report forecasts.
 Given this out-turn the MPC continues to remain cautious in its approach, wanting to wait until the outcome on Brexit is known before raising rates further.